Using social media responsibly

 Consequences of irresponsible behaviour online

-If you do something irresponsible online, you could make yourself vulnerable to criminal offences, cyber crime or fraud.
-Implementing the right prevention and acting in the right way will reduce your opportunity to falling victim to crime.
+Irresponsible online behaviour can make you vulnerable to criminal offences, cyber crime or fraud.
+Implementing the right prevention and acting in the right way will reduce the likelihood of falling victim to crime.